Last Updated September 16, 2025

 -

-- Representing land trusts on EEA-convened working groups, including those related to the Resilient Lands Coalition.
+We will aim to represent land trusts on EEA-convened working groups, including those related to the Resilient Lands Coalition.
 We will also advocate for effective implementation of the Farmland Action Plan, Healthy Soils Action Plan and strategic actions to set and achieve statewide Biodiversity Goals.

 We will also advocate on select high-priority federal policy matters, with guidance from the Land Trust Alliance and other partners.
 In this period of on-going uncertainty, MLTC has posted some resources on our website for federal grantees and others seeking to protect themselves.
 As things continue to evolve, we'll do our best to share relevant updates on that page.